RuixiangKang/RuxiangRepo/Docs/Test04/CATS_Web_service.md

    - User can open the above report link to check the latest report for broken link.
    [The_Latest_SkyeEyeBrokenLink_Report](The_Latest_SkyeEyeBrokenLink_Report.png)

- - In UI tool response body, after clicking "Send" at [Step5](#### Request header), select Json format, and the test result will display:
+ - In UI tool response body, after clicking "Send" at step5, select Json format, and the test result will display:

    {
      - **Url**: the input URL